 – Mark Douglas, The Disciplined Trader

-I hold a Ph.D. in clinical psychology.
-I’ve applied my academic training to help me solve the riddle of why most day traders lose money and why a few can take money out of the market at will.
+I’ve dedicated my career to solving the riddle of how most day traders lose money and how a select few can take money out of the market at will.

 Let’s start with a few tips.

 There are Three Secrets you need to know about trading for a living so you don’t become a victim of circumstances.